Can You Get Food Poisoning From Mushrooms?

 Some of the toxins that can cause food poisoning from mushrooms include:

-1. Amatoxins: These are found in the Amanita species like the Death Cap (Amanita phalloides) and Destroying Angels (Amanita virosa, Amanita bisporigera).
+1. Amatoxins: These are found in Amanita species like the Death Cap (Amanita phalloides) and Destroying Angels (Amanita virosa, Amanita bisporigera).
 They are highly toxic and can lead to liver and kidney damage.

 2. Orellanine: Found in the Cortinarius species.
 It has a long latency period and can cause kidney damage several weeks after ingestion.